That ol’ Summertime Classic

 No proton events were observed at geosynchronous orbit.

-The greater than 2 MeV electron flux at geosynchronous orbit reached moderate levels on 21-27 May.
+The greater than 2 MeV electron flux at geosynchronous orbit was at moderate to high levels on 02-04 Jul and decreased to normal to moderate levels on 05-08 Jul.

 No proton events are expected at geosynchronous orbit.